criteo/tf-yarn/README.md

 ### Running on GPU

-YARN does not have first-class support for GPU resoures.
+YARN does not have first-class support for GPU resources.
 A common workaround is to use [node labels][node-labels] where CPU-only nodes are unlabelled, while the GPU ones have a label.
 Furthermore, in this setting GPU nodes are typically bound to a separate queue which is different from the default one.